aws-samples/sample-ollama-server/README.md

 Ollama, LiteLLM(text) and LiteLLM(image) are configured to listen on EC2 instance's network interface on TCP port 11434, 4000 and 4100 respectively.
 To allow remote connections, modify EC2 instance security group [inbound rules](https://docs.aws.amazon.com/quicksight/latest/user/vpc-inbound-rules.html) to allow access from your IP address.
 You can use Nginx to provide HTTPS encryption.
 If ALB is provisioned (`enableALB`), you can create a [HTTP](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-listener.html) or
- (preferably) [HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) ALB listener to EC2 instance.
+ (preferably) [HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) ALB listener to your EC2 instance.

 ## Obtaining certificate for HTTPS
 Amazon CloudFront (`enableCloudFront`) [supports](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html) HTTPS.
 You can use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to [request](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) a public certificate for your own domain and [associate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html) it with your CloudFront distribution.